 | Exceptionally-qualified students interested in research at the intersection of robot design, control, and animal locomotion at insect scale are invited to join the laboratory.
 Applications are due to the UW Department of Mechanical Engineering (here) in December.
 Please make sure indicate your interest in the Fuller group in your application.
 Students in Aeronauts & Astronautics, Electrical Engineering, and Computer Science and Engineering are also invited to contact Prof. Fuller.
 Exceptional candidates seeking external postdoctoral fellowships (e.g. uWIN , NSF PFB, ICPRFP, McDonnell, WRF) are welcome to contact Prof. Fuller to discuss opportunities.
 Please include a resume in email correspondence.
 I may not be able to respond individually to all requests.

-Both robots and animals find niches that exploit their specific strengths.
-For example, a giraffe's long neck may be cumbersome, but with it she can reach higher than any other animal.
+Robots and animals find niches that exploit their strengths.
+For example, a giraffe's long neck is cumbersome, but it allows a higher reach than other land animals.
 Our group is interested in the niches that will be occupied by insect-scale robots, measuring a few centimeters across.
-These robots' small size, low weight, agility, and low materials cost give them an advantage over larger robots for many tasks.
-For example, they could perform sensing in confined spaces, operate safely in close proximity to humans, or be deployed where mass is at a premium such as in outer space.
-But to realize these capabilities will require solving a number of miniaturization challenges.
-Many conventional robot and aircraft technologies like electromagnetic motors, GPS sensing, gliding flight, and even general-purpose microprocessors, cannot operate efficiently or effectively at insect scale.
+Their small size, low weight, agility, and low materials cost have advantages relative to larger robots.
+For example, they could perform sensing in more confined spaces, operate safely in close proximity to humans, or be deployed where mass is at a premium such as in outer space.
+But to realize these capabilities requires solving a number of miniaturization challenges.
+Many conventional robot and aircraft technologies like electromagnetic motors, GPS sensing, gliding flight, and robot navigation algorithms, cannot operate efficiently or effectively at insect scale.
 This is because dominant physical effects change as scale reduces.

-The Autonomous Insect Robotics Laboratory's approach to solve these scaling problems is to look to solutions used by biology.
-For example, rather than gliding like birds, flies and bees continually flap their wings as an adaptation to the greater effect of viscous drag at small scale.
-More than that, insects have superlative capabilities that outclass current robots.
-Watch as a honeybee navigates to a flower and then deftly lands on it while buffeted by wind to get a sense of their abilities.
-These animals point the way toward future insect robotics that are not only small, but are additionally capable of navigating with speed and agility through complex, uncertain environments.
+The Autonomous Insect Robotics Laboratory aims to solve these scaling problems by taking inspiration from insects.
+For example, flies and bees continually flap their wings rather than gliding like birds.
+This is an adaptation to the greater effect of viscous drag at small scale.
+More than that, insects have superlative capabilities that operate at the forefront of contemporary control theory, outclassing current robots.
+Watch as a honeybee navigates to a flower and then deftly lands on it while buffeted by wind.
+These animals inspire insect robotics that are not only small, but capable of swiftly navigating through complex, uncertain environments.

-Outside of this area, my research has produced a frog-inspired hopping rover for interplanetary exploration for NASA with Paolo Fiorini and Joel Burdick and an ink-jet printer that can pattern nerve cells with Sebastian Seung and Shuguang Zhang at MIT.
-I also built the first ink-jet printer capable of fabricating electronic circuits and and 3D metal machines with Joseph Jacobson, inventor of E-ink electronic paper in the Amazon Kindle.
+Previously, I worked as a Postdoctoral Scholar in the lab of Prof. Robert Wood at Harvard University.
+Outside of this area, I have worked on a frog-inspired hopping rover for interplanetary exploration for NASA with Paolo Fiorini and Joel Burdick and an ink-jet printer that can pattern nerve cells with Sebastian Seung and Shuguang Zhang at MIT.
+Prior to that, I built the first ink-jet printer capable of fabricating electronic circuits and and 3D metal machines with Joseph Jacobson, inventor of the E-ink electronic paper display used by the Amazon Kindle.
 I also have pages about past engineering projects and art.

 - A sub-page with a brief background and biography